Anoy26/QR-CODE-GENERATION-AND-AUTOMATIC-ATTENDANCE-SYSTEM/README.md

 This project is an Admission Test Management System that generates QR codes for students and provides an automatic attendance system using QR code scanning.
 The purpose is to reduce manual errors, time consumption, and the hassle of verifying student information during university admission tests.

 The system includes:

--Student Registration & Profile Management
+- Student Registration & Profile Management
--Admin Login System
+- Admin Login System
--QR Code Generation for Student Information
+- QR Code Generation for Student Information
--Admit Card with Two QR Codes
+- Admit Card with Two QR Codes
--Automated Attendance via QR Code Scanner
+- Automated Attendance via QR Code Scanner
--MySQL Database Connectivity
+- MySQL Database Connectivity
--Display & Manage Student Records
+- Display & Manage Student Records

 # 🚀 Features
 ***✔️ Student Panel***